kruize/autotune/docs/OCP_installation.md

    - **Recommended Settings**: Optimized values based on actual usage
 6. View charts showing historical usage patterns
 7. Download recommendations for implementation

+You can now use Kruize to generate and apply resource optimization recommendations for your workloads.